drkrillo/docs/creator/wearables-and-emotes/emotes/avatar-rig.md

 ![](../images/emotes/RigControls.png) \_Controls and their different shapes and colors.\_

+{% hint style="warning" %}
-> **Warning**: **The rig has to be animated in the same software it was created in.
-It’s not possible to use a Blender setup in, for example, Maya and vice versa.**
+⚠️ **Warning**: The rig has to be animated in the same software it was created in.
+It's not possible to use a Blender setup in, for example, Maya and vice versa.
+{% endhint %}

 #### What’s FK and IK in a rig?